-8. Students will have been introduced to the application of social networking crowdsourcing technology such as Meerkat, Periscope, and other applications that can be used within organizations to increase opportunities for improved communications, training, and management, etc.
+- interpersonal relationships, conflict resolution, work-team development, and the delivery of performance appraisals. - 8.
+Students will have been introduced to the application of commercial social networking crowdsourcing technology such as, Periscope, Planetwebfoot, Jostle; and other applications that can be used internally within organizations to increase opportunities for improved communications, training, and management, etc. Students will also be introduced to open-source crowdsourcing applications that are designed for internal use within an organization. - 9.
+Students will be introduced to how and why Big Data analytical tools such as; Mob Incentive, Chaordix, Ideascale, and Crowdspirit can be used to improve organizational effectiveness and efficiency.